Report from the Strategic Director of Regeneration and Environment.

 Government’s criteria within the timescales.

-established Town Board but had been adapted to ensure it was
+originated from the established Town Board but had been adapted to

-representative of the BUA geography and equipped to undertake its
+ensure it was representative of the BUA geography and equipped to

-responsibilities within the PiP programme.
-Since the fund was
+undertake its responsibilities within the PiP programme.
+Since the Fund was established,

 transitioning and its membership was expected to continue evolving